-Additional Reporting Requirements for Holdback Credit Equity Projects.
-As part of annual reporting required pursuant to section 95491(d)(3)(A)5., EDUs must include a discussion on how their portfolio of holdback credit equity projects is consistent with the findings and recommendations of the SB 350 Low-Income Barriers Study, Part B report prepared by CARB (rev. Feb.
-2018), incorporated herein.
-This discussion must include, as applicable, a description of how the projects: support increased access to clean transportation and mobility options; consider, and to the extent feasible, either complement or build upon existing CARB, other State, or local incentive projects to diversify and maximize benefits from statewide investments; demonstrate partnership and support from local community-based organizations; and meet community-identified clean transportation needs.
+Other Holdback Projects.
+Holdback projects that are not specified in subsection 95483(c)(1)(A)6.a. must follow the requirements specified in 95491(e)(5).
+Below are examples of pre-approved uses for these other holdback credit proceeds:

+Investments in grid-side distribution infrastructure necessary for EV charging.

+Support for vehicle-grid integration with projects such as:

+Encouraging the optimization of EV charging through education in the following areas: peak demand, rate pricing, grid emergencies, potential power shutoffs, infrastructure deferral, renewable integration, and/or other signals and grid needs to provide grid and customer benefits.

+Providing program incentives to encourage driver participation in monitored/managed charging, demand response, or vehicle-to-load / vehicle-to-grid applications.

+Supporting the deployment and installation of bidirectional charging equipment.

+Other innovative approaches to promoting and managing EV charging and discharging that provides benefits to customers and the grid.

+Hardware and software that decrease the cost of or avoid updates to infrastructure, including load management software or outlet splitting.

 Administrative Costs of Holdback Credit Equity Projects.
-Administrative costs to support the development and implementation of holdback credit equity projects must not exceed 10 percent of total spending on holdback credit equity projects annually unless the EDU contracts with a community-based organization, and the exceedance is approved in advance by the Executive Officer.
-The request for administrative cost exceedance for a calendar year must be submitted by September 30th of the prior year.
+Administrative costs to support the development and implementation of holdback credit equity projects must not exceed 5 percent of total spending on holdback credit equity projects annually unless the EDU contracts with a community-based organization, and the exceedance is approved in advance by the Executive Officer.
+The request for administrative cost exceedance for a calendar year must be submitted by September 30 of the prior year.
 The request must include, and will be evaluated for approval based on, a complete description of the equity projects planned by the EDU, an estimate of total administrative costs relative to total spending on the projects, and evidence that the community-based organization is a non-profit organization focused on serving disadvantaged and/or low-income groups.
 Within 30 days of receiving a request for higher administrative costs, the Executive Officer will inform the EDU of its decision in writing.
 If the request is rejected the Executive Officer will provide a rationale for the decision.
 If the rejection is due to insufficient information, the EDU may resubmit the request after addressing the deficiencies identified in the Executive Officer decision.

 Holdback credit proceeds must not be used for the following activities: